-Table 1: CC-ROC General Plan & CC-C District Standards and Project Consistency Development Standard Code Requirement Proposed Consistent Height 104 maximum 89 at tallest point Yes Density 65 dwelling units/acre maximum; no minimum 42 dwelling units/acre Yes Floor Area Ratio 1.5 maximum 1.22 Yes Minimum Yards - Front (Foothill Boulevard) 0-8 feet minimum; no maximum 0 to 240 feet Yes - Sides (Hazel & City Center) 5 feet to 10% lot width up to a maximum of 10 feet 10 feet along both sides Yes - Rear (San Lorenzo Creek) None 24 feet at closest point Yes Open Space - Common and Private 100 sq. ft. per unit (with minimum 30 sq. ft. utilized for group open space).
-Total of 47,600 sq. ft. required with minimum 14,280 sq. ft. identified as 53,600 square feet with 44,000 identified as group open space in courtyards Yes Parking group open space.
-Non-Residential One parking space per 315 square foot of commercial space for total of 256 parking spaces; no maximum 312 parking spaces Yes, exceeds Residential 1.5 parking space per dwelling unit for total of 714 parking spaces; no maximum 848 parking spaces (1.78 spaces per unit) Yes, exceeds
+Table 1: CC-ROC General Plan & CC-C District Standards and Project Consistency Development Standard Code Requirement Proposed Consistent Height 104 maximum 89 at tallest point Yes Density 65 dwelling units/acre maximum; no minimum 42 dwelling units/acre Yes Floor Area Ratio 1.5 maximum 1.22 Yes

+Minimum Yards - Front (Foothill Boulevard) 0-8 feet minimum; 0 to 240 feet Yes no maximum - Sides (Hazel & City Center) 5 feet to 10% lot width up to a maximum of 10 feet 10 feet along both sides Yes - Rear (San Lorenzo Creek) None 24 feet at closest point Yes Open Space - Common and Private 100 sq. ft. per unit (with minimum 30 sq. ft. utilized for group open space).
+Total of 47,600 sq. ft. required with minimum 14,280 sq. ft. identified as group open space.
+53,600 square feet with 44,000 identified as group open space in courtyards Yes Parking 10 1 1 • Non-Residential One parking space per 315 square foot of commercial space for total of 256 parking spaces; no maximum 312 parking spaces Yes, exceeds Residential 1.5 parking space per dwelling unit for total of 714 parking spaces; no maximum 848 parking spaces (1.78 spaces per unit) Yes, exceeds

 Economic Development Strategic Plan: The project site is an identified catalyst site within a key retail area in the City's Economic Development Strategic Plan (FY 2014-2018).
-According to that plan, large-scale mixed use development on identified catalyst sites, such as the subject site, would provide immediate positive results to the City's business attraction and retention efforts.
+The subject site was identified as a "Key Retail Area" and a "Catalyst Site" due to its current underutilization, size, proximity to major corridors, potential positive impact on associated retail areas and high visibility.
+The EDSP concludes that large-scale mixed use development on identified catalyst sites, such as the subject site, would provide immediate positive results to the City's business attraction and retention efforts.

 Parkland Dedication Ordinance: HMC Chapter 10, Article 16, Property Developers - Obligations for Parks and Recreation, sets forth the parkland dedication requirements for private development based on residential unit count.
-Pursuant to the ordinance, the land dedication requirement is 604 square feet per multi-family residential unit for a total of 6.6 acres (287,504 square feet), and in lieu of dedication requirement is \$9,653 per residential unit for a total of approximately \$4.6 million in park fees.
+Pursuant to the ordinance, the land dedication requirement is 604 square feet per multi-family residential unit for a total of 6.6 acres (287,504 square feet), and the in lieu of dedication requirement is \$9,653 per residential unit for a total of approximately \$4.6 million in park fees.

-According to the ordinance, the applicant may provide publicly accessible park and recreation improvements for a credit.
+Per the Ordinance, the applicant may provide publicly accessible park and recreation improvements for a credit.
 Pursuant to HMC Section 10-16.47, the value of the dedicated land and park and recreation improvements shall be credited against the fees or dedication required by the ordinance.
 However, a credit shall not be provided for public improvements on public street frontages which is a standard condition of development, nor shall the developer receive a credit for land necessary to provide easements to gain access to an amenity.

-The applicant is proposing to receive a partial credit toward in-lieu fees for the proposed Hazel Avenue pocket park and the terraced landscaped retaining walls that will frame the proposed Creek Walk, as well as a credit for the improvements along the Alameda County Flood Control District-owned maintenance path.
+The applicant is proposing to receive a credit toward in-lieu fees for the proposed Hazel Avenue pocket park and the terraced landscaped retaining walls that will frame the proposed Creek Walk, as well as a credit for the improvements along the Alameda County

+Flood Control District (ACFCD)-owned maintenance path.
 The proposed credit would consist of a combination of land and improvements in the following breakdown: